Nintendo 64 accessories: Expansion Pak

 The (NUS-007) adds 4 MB of RDRAM (Rambus DRAM), the same type of memory as the console's onboard RAM, doubling the system's total memory from 4 MB to 8 MB.
-It installs into the console’s memory expansion port, replacing the pre-installed Jumper Pak.
+It installs into the console's memory expansion port, replacing the pre-installed Jumper Pak.

-Originally developed for the 64DD to support its multimedia applications, the Expansion Pak was released separately in late 1998 and later bundled with the 64DD’s delayed launch in Japan in December 1999.
-Outside of Japan, it was bundled with Donkey Kong 64, while in Japan, it was also packaged with The Legend of Zelda: Majora's Mask and Perfect Dark.
+The Expansion Pak was initially developed for the 64DD to support its multimedia applications, but was instead released separately in late 1998, and was later bundled with the 64DD's delayed launch in Japan in December 1999.
+The accessory was bundled with Donkey Kong 64 (1999) and Japanese versions of The Legend of Zelda: Majora's Mask (2000) and Perfect Dark (2000).

-All official Expansion Paks included an ejector tool (NUS-012) to assist in removing the original Jumper Pak.
+The Expansion Pak was packaged with an ejector tool (NUS-012) to assist in removing the original Jumper Pak.

-Game developers leveraged the increased memory for improved visuals, gameplay enhancements, and performance improvements.
+Game developers leveraged the increased memory for improved visuals, gameplay, and performance.
 Some games require the Expansion Pak, including Donkey Kong 64, The Legend of Zelda: Majora's Mask, and all 64DD software.
-Others restricted access to certain content without it.
-For example, the Expansion Pak is necessary to play the single-player campaign in Perfect Dark, with the game’s packaging stating that only "approximately 35%" of the game is available without it.
-In StarCraft 64, the Expansion Pak was required to play the Brood War expansion.
+Others restrict access to certain content without it.
+For example, the Expansion Pak is necessary to play the single-player campaign in Perfect Dark, with the game's packaging stating that only "approximately 35%" of the game is available without it.
+In StarCraft 64 (2000), the Expansion Pak is required to play the Brood War expansion.

 IGN praised the Expansion Pak for delivering an "immediate and noticeable" impact on supported games, making it one of the most influential add-ons for the Nintendo 64.

-However, the Expansion Pak could also introduce compatibility issues in some games.
-Space Station Silicon Valley may crash in certain areas when the Expansion Pak is installed.
+However, the Expansion Pak can introduce compatibility issues in some games.
+Space Station Silicon Valley (1998) may crash in certain areas when the Expansion Pak is installed.